Conference Agenda

 Breakout Session, New Manager, Quality/Safety, New Manager Track

-Amy M. Bethel, MPA, BSN, RN, NE-BC, Education Coordinator, OR Manager
+Amy M. Bethel, MPA, BSN, RN, NE-BC, FORMER Education Coordinator, OR Manager

 Beth Bozzelli, MBA, RN, CNOR, CSSM, Vice President of Service Line, Surgical Services, LifePoint Health